Unni Menon

-Unni Menon (born 2 December 1955) is an Indian film playback singer.
+Nambalatt Narayanankutty Menon (born 2 December 1955), known better by his stage name Unni Menon is an Indian film playback singer.
 He has recorded over 4000 songs in many Indian languages including Malayalam, Tamil, Telugu and Kannada.
 In the early part of his career, he spent many years as a low-profile playback singer.
 The turning point in his career came with the song "Pudhu Vellai Mazhai" from Mani Ratnam's award-winning 1992 Tamil film Roja, composed by A. R. Rahman.

-He has frequently associated with A. R. Rahman, lending his voice to nearly 27 popular songs from films like Karuththamma (1994) and Minsaara Kanavu (1997).
+Menon has frequently associated with A. R. Rahman, lending his voice to nearly 27 popular songs from films like Karuththamma (1994) and Minsaara Kanavu (1997).

 Early life

-Menon was born in Valanchery in the Malappuram district of Kerala to V.K.S Menon and Malathy.
+Menon was born in Temple Town Guruvayur in the Thrissur district of Kerala on 2 December 1955 to V.K.S Menon and Malathy.
 His father was an officer in Tamil Nadu police and a native of Guruvayoor in Thrissur district.
-He did his schooling at Basel Evangelical Mission Higher Secondary School, Palakkad.
+He did his schooling at Guruvayur and at Basel Evangelical Mission Higher Secondary School, Palakkad.
 Later, he attended the Government Victoria College, Palakkad, from where he graduated with a degree in Physics.
 He exhibited great talent and enthusiasm for music in childhood, winning many prizes in competitions throughout his school and college days.